-I came from a small farm town (the ghetto side) in Texas.
+I came from a small farm town (the ghetto side of Dimmitt, Texas.)
 In 1976 my family migrated to Oregon.
 One of my best decisions was pursuing a college degree.
 Escaping poverty was something attainable with clever decisions and hard work.
 After my 31-year career as a software engineer for the State of Oregon, I retired and focused on writing and speaking.
 My hope is to encourage others to overcome their limitations, set goals for the future, and follow their passions.

 I've written six books, a memoir, and two eBooks.
 I love sharing inspirational stories (non-fiction and realism-fiction) that have to do with a certain sport.
 I like what happens off the field or court - the resilient stories.

 Some people may not know that I played professional football (NFA - Northwest Football Alliance) in the 1980s.
 My highlight was kicking a 56-yard field goal at Joe Albi Stadium in Spokane, Washington, when we were playing against the Spokane Fury.

 I've had several hardships in my lifetime beginning at five-years old.
 I experienced a traumatic life-changing accident.
 And then, one of the toughest hardships was losing my high-school sweetheart to brain cancer in 1994.
 I was a young adult and we had two little boys at the time.
 My autobiography, Half Blind with Full Vision, is a book I wrote to glorify God, not me.
 Jesus was there for me even when I didn't know it.